michael2012z/BitBible/markdown/JPS/files/2Sam.md

 9. Now when Joab saw that the battle was set against him before and behind, he chose of all the choice men of Israel, and put them in array against the Arameans;

-10. and the rest of the people he committed into the hand of AbishaiHeb.
-Abshai his brother, and he put them in array against the children of Ammon.
+10. and the rest of the people he committed into the hand of Abishai

 11. And he said: 'If the Arameans be too strong for me, then thou shalt help me, but if the children of Ammon be too strong for thee, then I will come and help thee.